 In this test, I pushed the shadows quite a bit and created a lot of image noise that really needed to be nerfed.
 This hasn’t happened with many other Sony cameras such as the Sony a9 and the Sony a7s II.
 But I guess that’s just the tradeoff!
 Would I print this photo?
 Probably not large.
 But either way, I’m incredibly impressed at what the Sony a7r III can do with colors and highlights.

 High ISO Output

-The Sony a7r III RAW files are when it comes to high ISO output.
-While I don’t think that I’d make 17×22 inch prints from the Sony a7r III at ISO 6400, I’d surely make something a bit smaller at say 8×10 with no troubles.
-But if the images are simply going on the web then ISO 6400 is fantastic, though even with noise reduction off, there are some details that surely do get missed.
-Luckily, this is a 42MP full frame camera and with good glass,you’ll hopefully get those details back.
+The Sony a7r III RAW files are fantastic when it comes to high ISO output.
+I’ve made great 17×22 inch prints from the Sony a7r III at ISO 6400, and I can surely make something a bit smaller at say 8×10 with no troubles.
+That means that if the images are going on the web then ISO 6400 is fantastic, though even with noise reduction off, there are some details that surely do get missed.
+Luckily, this is a 42MP full frame camera and with good glass, you’ll hopefully get those details back.

 Extra Image Samples